infinum/rails-handbook/Design Patterns/Adapters.md

 ## Better solution

 We extract all external API calls to a single, InstagramAdapter.
-Also, all data that is necessary to instantiate the client is moved to the adapter class.
-In this way, it is easy to swap the gem for some other.
+Also, all the data necessary to instantiate the client is moved to the adapter class.
+This way, it is easy to swap the gem for some other.
 Also, we are not breaking the Single Responsibility Principle, since the InstagramAdapter class handles calls to the Instagram API.

-If we are making a couple of calls to Facebook, Instagram, GitHub, etc., this solution is going to be sufficient; especially if we already rely on an existing gem (i.e., in this case, we are using the Instagram gem, and InstagramAdapter is just a wrapper).
+If we are making a couple of calls to Facebook, Instagram, GitHub, etc., this solution is going to be sufficient; especially if we already rely on an existing gem (in this case, we are using the Instagram gem, and InstagramAdapter is just a wrapper).

 ```ruby
 class PhotosController < ApplicationController